 Let’s start with detailed answers.

-Ans: Servlet is a powerful mechanism which is used to create web applications.
+Answer: Servlet is a powerful mechanism that is used to create web applications.

-It is occupied at server side and helps to generate dynamic web pages, it basically acts as a mediator between the incoming HTTP request from the browser and the database.
+It is occupied at the server-side and helps to generate dynamic web pages, it basically acts as a mediator between the incoming HTTP request from the browser and the database.

-Servlet is based on Java Language, hence it is robust and called as a server-side programming language.
+Servlet is based on Java Language, hence it is robust and called a server-side programming language.

-The above diagram Explains the flow of the Servlet.
+The above diagram explains the flow of Servlet.

 A request comes from the web page to the servlet, servlet redirects the request to the appropriate JSP page and the JSP page sends the response as a result page which is visible to the user.

-Ans: CGI stands for Common Gateway Interface which is a set of codes written on the server side that is used to interact through the Web Server with a Client running on a web server.
+Answer: CGI stands for Common Gateway Interface which is a set of codes written on the server-side that is used to interact through the Web Server with a client running on a web server.